-There are many factors that go into finding the right Military Friendly College for Veterans, Active-duty service members, Reservists, Guardsmen, spouses and dependents of disabled or deceased veterans in any of the five branches of the U.S. Armed Forces.
-Many colleges and universities promote being a Military Friendly College despite offering little to no benefits beyond the government funded support programs such as the Post 9/11 GI Bill® or MyCAA program.
+There are many factors that go into finding the right Veteran Friendly College for Veterans, Active-duty service members, Reservists, Guardsmen, spouses and dependents of disabled or deceased veterans in any of the five branches of the U.S. Armed Forces.
+Many colleges and universities promote being a Veteran Friendly College despite offering little to no benefits beyond the government funded support programs such as the Post 9/11 GI Bill® or MyCAA program.

 ACE (American Council on Education) – Institutions that participate in ACE are experienced at translating prior military learning experiences into college credit.
 ACE collaborates with the DoD to review military training and experiences in order to recommend appropriate college credit.
 Additionally, ACE will provide recommendations for formal courses and occupations based on an individual’s military training and experience.
 Gaining college credit for military experience can help save hundreds or thousands of dollars in tuition costs.